Compute

 The AI Act applies to all actors involved in the lifecycle of AI systems, including:

-• Mandatairnds: those who are located in the European Union and have received a written mandate from an AI service provider.
-This mandate allows the agent to act on behalf of the provider to manage its obligations and procedures.
+• Proxies: those who are located in the European Union and who have received a written mandate from an AI‑services provider.
+This mandate enables the mandatary to act on behalf of the provider to manage its obligations and procedures.

-• Importers: those located in the EU who place on the market an AI system bearing the name or trademark of a company established in a third country.
+• Importers: those who are located in the EU and who place on the market an AI system bearing the name or trademark of an enterprise established in a third country.

 Obligations of AI players